RenzoFernando/RenzoFernando/README.md

 🔍 Featured Projects: [Pending...]

-📫 How to Contact Me: You can find me on [LinkedIn](https://www.linkedin.com/in/renzofernando/) or Twitter.
+📫 How to Contact Me: You can find me on [LinkedIn](https://www.linkedin.com/in/renzofernando/) or reach out to me via [Email](mailto:renzofernando.md@gmail.com).

 ### ⚙️ &nbsp;GitHub Analytics